josh-anderegg/mad/README.md

 `data` contains all the accessible data from within the mad package, sometimes outputs are also stored inside of `data` in case the output is used down the road (e.g. datasets derrived from the databse). `outputs` contains everything that can be considered a final output from the executable, like the `.gkpg` containing the classified mine locations from the model.

 `journal` contains all the presentations created within the scope of the project.
 Finally `pyproject.toml` contains everything needed for `pip` to install all dependencies.

+## Next steps
+1. Concsult someone that has experience with the processing of satellite images, maybe sentinel specifically.
+What is the best way to create the database images such that we never have to worry about quality/missing data ever again after some runs?
+2. Write a accompanying program that let's us iteratively improve the Australia subset.
+That would mean visualizing the prediction over a sentinel image, prefereably with a google maps iamge next to it, and the possibility to label the output.
+This should be done with a local app to ensure that it is not too slow, but should synchronize with the cloud such that multiple people can annotate data independently from each other.
+3. Work with someone that has experience in fine-tuning visual models.
+What hyperparameters have the biggest impact, what techniques are well fit for out specific usecase?